Colon Cancer – What do you not know?

 It manifests the spread of the cancer to the lymph nodes around but isn’t affecting other parts of your body yet.

-Stage 4 (metastatic)
+Stage 4 (Metastatic)

 It has spread, or metastasised, to distant organs or lymph nodes far from the original tumour.

 With each subsequent stage of colon cancer, the risk for recurrent cancer and death due to spread of the cancer (metastasis) rises.
 As noted, earlier cancers have lower risks of recurrence and death.
-By the time a person has stage 4 colorectal cancer, the prognosis is poor.
-However, even in stage 4 colorectal cancer (depending on where the cancer has spread) the opportunity for treatment exists.

 1. Get screened for colon cancer